-Any applicant receiving an offer of admission is required to complete an online criminal background check through CastleBranch with acceptable results before beginning MN course work.
-Department of Social and Health Services Secretary's List of Crimes and Negative Actions website.
-For examples of offenses that would result in individuals being ineligible for the program, see the Department of Social and Health Services Secretary's List of Crimes and Negative Actions.
+Admitted students are required to complete an online criminal background check through CastleBranch with acceptable results.
+For examples of offenses that would result in individuals being ineligible for fieldwork placement, see the Department of Social and Health Services Secretary's List of Crimes and Negative Actions website.
 Please note there is a separate fee for this service.
 A repeated criminal background check may be required prior to enrolling in fieldwork courses.

-After admission to the program, students are required to complete a health history and have required immunizations, a current CPR certification and an unrestricted RN license.
+After admission to the program, students are required to submit required immunizations, and a current CPR certification through the CastleBranch compliance tracker and an unrestricted RN license.
 Students will be required to complete the UW HIPAA Compliance course.
 Based on information from major healthcare organization in our region, we anticipate students will be required to have a negative drug screen test as part of clinical clearances.
 Students are responsible for their own transportation to and from fieldwork.